“Why can’t I hear from God?”

 If you are serious about hearing the voice of God actively in your life and getting his direction as you continue to grow your faith then keep reading for what the bible says about God speaking to you.

-This post may contain affiliate links.
+This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read our entire affiliate disclosure here.

-What does it mean to hear from God?
+What does it mean to hear God’s voice?

 If this sort of communication with God seems foreign you may be asking “How is prayer a conversation?
 I’ve been asking God for answers, help, direction, and it seems like all I am getting is a busy tone.”